1Hive/about-1hive/src/pages/blog/04-a-fresh-start/index.md

 # A fresh start

-As expressed in previous blog posts, we had an issue with the conviction voting app configuration, which prompted an adjustment which disabled execution of funding proposals until we could pass a vote to change the configuration.

-After this first vote passed we were comfortable re-enabling conviction funding proposals, but also created a second vote to install a fresh instance of the conviction voting app to avoid any odd inconsistenties related to interactions that may have occured prior to the configuration being updated.

-Since then, the vote has passed and we now have a fresh instance of Conviction Voting installed.
-Because this is a new installation of the app, all  existing proposals have been cleared.
-They still exist in the old instance of the app, but that app no longer has permission to access the common pool or interact with the token manager.

-We have seen a lot of proposals not following the [appropriate guidelines](https://forum.1hive.org/new-topic?category=proposals) for creating proposals or creating proposals without a forum post link, so we also took this opportunity to request more quality and carefully considered proposals.
-If you had submitted a proposal that was still active, you can go ahead resubmit your proposals now.

-And what better way to start this new instance than with a new frontend!

-## Honeypot V2

 ![](https://i.imgur.com/gNOOb8i.png)

 We are thrilled to introduce the new UI version of the 1hive DAO, which introduces a new proposals feed look and feel with profiles integration.